lukewickstead/RandomNotes/Js/Advanced JS.md

 > Scope; where to look for things

-JavaSCript is actually compiled; it is not interpreted.
+JavaScript is actually compiled; it is not interpreted.
 When running line x it has already knowledge of following lines of code.

 The compiler looks for blocks of scope.